-- one pair size 10 US knitting needles
+- One pair size 10 US knitting needles

-- scissors and yarn needle
+- Scissors and yarn needle

 18 stitches and 17 rows per 4 inches/10 cm in 2x2 ribbing (unstretched; 4.5 stitches and 4.25 rows per inch/2.5 cm)

-Hat is about 16 inches/40/5 cm around and 9 inches/22.75 cm tall unstretched.
+The hat is about 16 inches/40/5 cm around and 9 inches/22.75 cm tall unstretched.
 Will stretch to fit an average sized woman or teenager.